 Future of HDGC Research and Treatment

 Research on the genetics, diagnosis and treatment of HDGC is ongoing.
 Centers of Excellence have been established worldwide, and experts from the International Gastric Cancer Linkage Consortium continue to work together to develop new guidelines and recommendations for patients and families affected by HDGC.
-The next IGCLC HDGC Guidelines Meeting to discuss updates to the guidelines will take place in 2023, in Porto, Portugal.
+The next IGCLC HDGC Guidelines Meeting to discuss updates to the guidelines will take place June 13-15, 2023, in Porto, Portugal.
 You can connect directly with Dr. Parry Guilford at the University of Otago to inquire about attending.

 The Save Our Stomachs campaign has been created and driven by the Save Our Stomachs (SOS) Advocacy Group, also called Parry’s Angels.
 NSFC has chosen to support this vital campaign through a $250,000 pledge by helping spread the word and encouraging others to support this critical and worthy campaign.
 For questions or more information about the campaign, you may visit SaveOurStomachs.org